 In this project, he pursued his form-finding theories to the test while creating a unique structure to overcome the two obstacles of a river and a railway.
 He felt the desire to create multiple arcs that would gradually descend.
 Accordingly, he used many apertures to connect the bridge to the ground and provide an excellent panoramic view of the area.

 Musmeci constructed the bridge’s organic varying form with no computer help in 1967-68.
-However, multiple simulations were later implemented by researchers that verified his calculations.
+However, multiple simulations were later implemented by researchers who verified his calculations.

 Bruno Zevi, the architectural historian, reminded the extraordinary mathematical skills of Musmeci in his 1975 interview.
 While he recaptured the Musmeci bridge as a highly sophisticated object that does not exist anywhere else in the world, he mentioned the bridge over the Strait of Messina as the most beautiful bold bridge designed with a completely new structural system.
 These two extraordinary bridges, one built-in Potenza and one designed for Messina, confirm the role Musmeci played in not so much technical but architectural culture in Italy.